Yousra0225/Docker-Cheatsheet/problematic.md

 In another way, they give you a [`virtual machine`](./virtual-machine.md) inside a server.

 ## Disadvantages of Virtual Machines
 - Eats RAM
 - Eats CPU
 - Eats Disk Space

+## Container

+- An isolated environment forruning an application.
+- They don't need a full OS.
+- Share the OP of the host.
+- Start quickly.
+- Need less hardware ressources.

 ## Comparison between Bare Metal, Virtual Machine, and Container